 If you are a Veteran who is interested in applying for a service dog, please read the following information carefully to determine if you meet our eligibility requirements.

-Hero Dogs, Inc. provides service dogs to Veterans of any era who:
+Hero Dogs, Inc. provides service dogs to Veterans who:

-- have served in any branch of the uniformed services; and
+- have served in any branch of the uniformed services in any era; and

 - have received an honorable or a general (under honorable conditions) discharge; and